euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 9. Select **Add**, and **Save & Publish** the app to complete the upload process.

 ### Add Required SDK DLL to Project
-Add the AirWatch SDK DLL to your Xamarin project to enable the Xamarin IPA file in AirWatch to recognize and apply the AirWatch SDK functionality.
+Add the Workspace ONE SDK DLL to your Xamarin project to enable the Xamarin IPA file in UEM Console to recognize and apply the Workspace ONE SDK functionality.

 1. Open Xamarin Studio.
 2. Right-click **Packages** and select **Add Packages**.
 3. Search AWSDK on nuget.org and add it to the project.
 4. Enable the *Assembly* check box if it isn't already and select **Ok**.

-### Enable Communication Between the AirWatch Agent and the Xamarin IPA File
+### Enable Communication Between the AirWatch Agent / Intelligent Hub and the Xamarin IPA File
-Expose a custom scheme in the Info.plist file in the Xamarin project to enable the app to receive a call back from the AirWatch Agent.
-Your app receives communications from the AirWatch Admin Console through the AirWatch Agent.
+Expose a custom scheme in the Info.plist file in the Xamarin project to enable the app to receive a call back from the AirWatch Agent/ Intelligent Hub.
+Your app receives communications from the Workspace ONE UEM Console through the AirWatch Agent / Intelligent Hub.
 To expose the scheme, add a callback scheme registration and add a query scheme to your Xamarin project.

 ##### Add Callback Scheme Registration